internet-innovation/internet-innovation.github.io/_posts/2022-05-05-chicago-digital-divide-census.md

 ## Overview

 While disparities in broadband access have received increasing national attention for years, pandemic-induced remote work/school and massive federal broadband investment make questions of internet access particularly salient today.
-Within Chicago, the city government has recently engaged this issue through programs such as Chicago Connected and Broadband Innovation Zones, as well as launching a Digital Equity Council.
+Within Chicago, the city government has recently engaged this issue through programs such as Chicago Connected and Broadband Innovation Zones, as well as launching a Digital Connectivity Council.
 Understanding the digital divide is the first step toward its mitigation, enabling the government and policymakers to effectively target the limited resources to the least connected areas.

 ## Inquiry